python/typing_extensions/doc/index.rst

       present in a protocol class's :py:term:`method resolution order`.
 See :issue:`245` for some examples.

+.. data:: ReadOnly

+   See :pep:`705`.
+Indicates that a :class:`TypedDict` key may not be modified.

+   .. versionadded:: 4.9.0

 .. data:: Required

    See :py:data:`typing.Required` and :pep:`655`.
 In ``typing`` since 3.11.